sspackman99/wss_data_access/README.md

 **web_soil_survey_sample.ipynb** is a jupyter notebook giving a sample query that could be passed into **web_soil_survey.py**

-I would have also uploaded the data I use for my blog posts but with 100,000 rows it was too large for Github to handle... you can get the same data by using the sample query I have here and changing the number to 100,000.
+I would have also uploaded the dataset I use for my blog posts but with 100,000 rows it was too large for Github to handle... you can get the same data by using the sample query I have here and changing the number to 100,000.
 The API will only allow you to get 100,000 rows max with every query

 [Here is a link](https://sdmdataaccess.nrcs.usda.gov/) to the help page that will direct you to answers to your WSS questions